mjamin200/Deep-Learning/Assignment 2/README.md

 - `fully_connected_networks.py`: Python script containing the neural network implementation.
 - `fully_connected_networks.ipynb`: Jupyter notebook demonstrating the usage of the neural network implementation.

-### Forward Propagation Algorithm
+### Forward Forward Algorithm

-I implemented the forward propagation algorithm based on the paper by Geoffrey Hinton.
+I implemented the forward forward algorithm based on the paper by Geoffrey Hinton.
 The implementation was tested on the MNIST dataset, showcasing its effectiveness in both supervised and unsupervised learning scenarios.

 - **File Structure:**
-  - `example_usage.ipynb`: Jupyter notebook demonstrating the usage of the forward propagation algorithm.
+  - `Forward-Forward Network.ipynb`: Jupyter notebook containing the implementation code for the forward propagation algorithm.

-## Usage

-For the implementation, follow the examples provided in the `example_usage.ipynb` notebooks.
-Ensure you have the necessary dependencies installed.

 ## Acknowledgments

-- Geoffrey Hinton for the insightful paper that inspired the forward propagation algorithm.
+- Geoffrey Hinton for the insightful paper that inspired the forward forward algorithm.

-## License

-This project is licensed under the [MIT License](/LICENSE).